patchbae/jekyll-now/techtip1.md

 ---
 layout: page
-title: Set Gmail as Your Defaut Email Client for Mailto Links
+title: Tech Tip #1
 permalink: /techtip1/

 ---

+# Set Gmail as Your Defaut Email Client for Mailto Links

 This solves the problem of having Outlook, Mail, or another default email client opening mailto links.